 Typical office hours are from 10:00 AM to 17:00 PM, with field work falling outside of this.
 Interns are scheduled on a different weekly office task every week, working on tasks such as sightings entry, photo-identification or public awareness.
 Fieldwork is weather dependent but interns are scheduled on a daily land based watch as well as a full day of wildlife boat trips once a week.
 In addition to this, full day line transect surveys for bottlenose dolphins are conducted regularly within the Cardigan Bay and Pen Llyn a’r Sarnau Special Areas of Conservation.

-Interns are required from early April until the end of October 2024.
+Interns are required from early April until the start of November 2025.
 The research season is split into four separate periods lasting between 7 and 8 weeks.
-The research periods for the 2024 season are:
+The research periods for the 2025 season are:

 Interns are expected to arrive on the first day of their chosen period and depart on the first day of the next period.
 Unfortunately we are not able to change the start and end dates.